andrewt0301/hse-acos-course/docs/part1ca/11_Caches/lecture.md

    a miss rate of 0.05 misses per instruction, and a cache access time (including hit detection) of 1 clock cycle.
    Assume that the read and write miss penalties are the same and ignore other write stalls.

+1. Use the system with access times of 1, 10, and 100 cycles for the L1 cache, L2 cache, and main memory, respectively.
+   Assume that the L1 and L2 caches have miss rates of 5% and 20%, respectively.
+   Specifically, of the 5% of accesses that miss the L1 cache, 20% of those also miss the L2 cache.
+   What is the average memory access time (AMAT)?

 1. Assuming a cache of 4096 blocks, a four-word block size, and a 64-bit address, find the total number of sets and the total number of tag bits for caches that are direct-mapped two-way and four-way set associative, and fully associative.